 If you are interested in having me present at your venue, or just want more information, I encourage you to email me.

-I love teaching and speaking, and have taught full courses on "The Visual Linguistics of Comics" at Tufts University, and will be teaching a "Language of Comics" class for the Linguistics Department at UC San Diego in Winter 2014.
-Beyond the presentations described above, I am also prepared to teach classes ranging from a week-long intensive to a full semester class.
+I love teaching and speaking, and have taught full courses on "The Visual Linguistics of Comics" and "Cognition of Comics" at Tufts University and UC San Diego.
+Beyond the presentations described above, I am also prepared to teach classes ranging from day long workshops to week-long intensives.

 Due to their scope and my teaching responsibilities as a professor at Tilburg University, my availability for these types of events is limited.
 I am most able to teach these types of seminars and courses in the summer months.
 Please email me if an event like this interests you.

 Here are some of the topics that my presentations often cover.
 I usually tailor the topic and presentation to the audience, and, pending on my comfortability with the subject, I am willing to take requests.
 Most likely, my lectures blend several of these: